PlaidCloud/plaidcloud-docs/content/en/docs/workflow-steps/tables/table-outer-join.md

-First, specify parameters for **Table A Data Selection**.
+First, specify parameters for **Table 1 Data Selection**.
 The source data table is selected and all columns are listed.

-Next, specify parameters for **Table B Data Selection.** Once again, the source data table is selected and all columns are listed.
+Next, specify parameters for **Table 2 Data Selection.** Once again, the source data table is selected and all columns are listed.